searchdiscovery/client-jnj-ga4-dl-spec/events/search/view_search_results.md

 # View Search Results

 Fire whenever a user views search results.
 This includes product searches, content searches, resource searches, etc. and does not require a search event to be fired prior to it.

+This event should also be fired for the "Filter By Group" component whenever the list is initially displayed or updated after a facet is applied.
+When used in this way, the search_term parameter should always be `filter_by_group` as that component does not currently allow for a search_term to be entered by the user.

 ## Javascript Code